The Gauntlet (film): Box office

-The Gauntlet grossed $35.4 million at the box office, making it the 14th-highest grossing film of 1977.
+The Gauntlet grossed $35.4 million at the box office, making it the 14th-highest-grossing film of 1977.

 Critical response

 Although a hit with the public, the critics were mixed about the film.

 Roger Ebert gave the film three stars out of four and called it "classic Clint Eastwood: fast, furious, and funny.
 It tells a cheerfully preposterous story with great energy and a lot of style, and nobody seems more at home in this sort of action movie than Eastwood."
 Vincent Canby of The New York Times called it "a movie without a single thought in its head, but its action sequences are so ferociously staged that it's impossible not to pay attention most of the time."
 Arthur D. Murphy of Variety wrote, "At the very least, Eastwood periodically tries something different, and if the price of that is a run of formula programmers, let it be."
 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four and stated, "This is a very stupid movie.
 Supposedly, it's all meant to be in good fun.
 And true, the script does have the dialog of a comic book.
 But there is not one bit of wit in the film."
 Kevin Thomas of the Los Angeles Times declared, "Until it overreaches in its final minutes, Clint Eastwood's 'The Gauntlet' succeeds in making the fantastic credible.
 Indeed, the getting there is so outrageous and witty that those who admire Eastwood's laconic style behind the camera as well as in front of it are likely to overlook that flawed finale.
 At any rate, there's plenty going on at all times to please action fans."
 Gary Arnold of The Washington Post wrote, "If 'The Gauntlet' improves on Eastwood's customary box-office success, I hope it will be ascribed to the glimmers of old-fashioned romantic devotion and the expressions of support for middle-class stability and respectability that have been allowed to mitigate the usual nihilistic mayhem."
 Judith Crist of the New York Post thought that the film was "a mindless compendium of stale plot and stereotyped characters varnished with foul language and garnished with violence."
 David Ansen of Newsweek wrote, "You don't believe a minute of it, but at the end of the quest, it's hard not to chuckle and cheer."

-The film has a score of 74% on Rotten Tomatoes based on 28 reviews.

 Soundtrack

-The film score was composed and conducted by Jerry Fielding featuring soloists Art Pepper and Jon Faddis and the soundtrack album was released on the Warner Bros. label in 1978.
+The film score was composed and conducted by Jerry Fielding featuring soloists Art Pepper and Jon Faddis; the soundtrack album was released on the Warner Bros. label in 1978.